YouTube is the world’s second most visited website, with more than 14 billion visits each month – topped only by Google.

 Pro tip: When cutting from one angle to another, try to cut during motion whenever possible.
 That’s because cuts that occur during movement appear far more seamless.

 Once you’ve got your cut the way you want it (complete with an attractive video title containing your target keyword) – you’re ready to export the file.
 Go to File > Share to do so.

 Step 5: How To Upload To YouTube

-HOTH Video takes your original blog content and turns it into a 2 – 4 minute video that includes a spokesperson, animated text graphics, quality stock footage and a customized CTA with your company logo.
+HOTH Video will take your original blog content and transform it into a powerful 2 – 4 minute video.
+We will include a professional spokesperson, animated graphics, and a customizable CTA with your company logo.